 Whenever you acquire your customers a higher price point on a current service they have already had, it is evident that this will help your business increase sales value.

 What Is Cross-selling?

 Have you ever been to Mc.
 Donald’s and heard this familiar question after finishing your order: “Do you want any chips?”.
-That is the most popular example of cross-selling in business, in which hamburgers and chips are cross sold, and the chips are considered supplementary products.
+This is the most popular example of cross-selling in business, in which hamburgers and chips are cross sold, and the chips are considered supplementary products.

-Basically, cross-selling is a sales tactic in which businesses encourage customers to purchase additional products and the main product.
+Basically, cross-selling is a sales tactic in which businesses encourage customers to purchase additional product or service and the main product.
 We often encounter this trick in businesses that retail phones, household goods, or other business areas.

 That is the reason why purchasers always end up buying more than their first intention.
 Even when they are at home, and there is no persuasive seller, their phone will keep popping up with new notifications about products launches or membership promotions.

 Why Upselling and Cross-selling Are Necessary For Business Development?

 It is estimated that 35% of Amazon’s revenue comes from cross-sells.
 As a matter of fact, Amazon is the champion for cross-selling in eCommerce, mastering product recommendations via collaborative filtering.